gsenden/LearnJsWithFlappy/README.md

 4. The game is split up into different scenes.
 Open the ```scenes``` folder.
 5. The first scene that is shown is the ```MainMenu.js``` file.
 6. Search for ```this.add.text(512, 460, 'Main Menu', {```
-7. Change ```Main Menu``` here to something more exitiong.
+7. Change ```Main Menu``` here to something more exiting.
 Something daring.
 Something crazy.
 Maybe even something boring, if you dare.
 8. Then save the file.
 9. Watch the fruit of you labour!